 Tennessee lawmakers approved the Racing Control Act in 1987.
 As a result, pari-mutuel wagering on horse racing was legalized and the Tennessee State Racing Commission was instated to oversee tracks.

 Proponents initially proposed several racing venues, though none were ultimately built.

 Since there were no tracks to license or regulate, the racing commission eventually dissolved in 1998.
 Lawmakers eventually repealed the Racing Control Act in 2015.

 Legislators attempted to create another advisory committee in 2016 to reactivate the horse racing commission.
 A new commission has yet to come to fruition, however.

 Although Tennessee has a rich history of horse racing, there is not much currently happening in the state to reflect that.

 Iroquois Steeplechase is a non-profit track in Nashville, Tennessee that hosts a popular one-day, non-betting meet at Percy Warner Park in May of each year.
 Another non-sanction “outlaw” track called Carril de Memphis hosts a variety of Quarter Horse races annually.

-Tennessee could finally seize the reigns once the state launches sports betting this November.
+Tennessee could finally seize the reins once the state launches sports betting this November.